How to become a physicist: Mark Richards' story

 - Know yourself.
 Be yourself.
 As they say 'it’s always better to be a first-rate you than a second-rate somebody else.'

-What to expect if you want to be a physicist
+What to expect if you want to become a physicist

 - Salary: From £14,000 to £70,000